 Imported mangoes pose ‘serious health risks’

-May 16, 2018-Local traders are warning customers to think twice before eating mangoes sold at the markets.
+Local traders are warning customers to think twice before eating mangoes sold at the markets.
 They are warning that the markets in Tarai districts have already been overrun with imported mangoes from India laced with hazardous chemicals.
 Local Nepali mangoes are still not yet ready for consumption as it needs another month to ripen.

 The shiny mangoes from India are claimed to be artificially ripened with hazardous chemicals.
 Authorities are not aware of the potential health risks from eating the imported mangoes and no steps have been taken to regulate their sale.